Los Rieleros del Norte

-Los Rieleros Del Norte ("The Railers of the North") are a Mexican three-time Grammy-nominated Regional Mexican band from Ojinaga, Chihuahua, Mexico.
-They are based in El Paso, Texas.
-They specialize in the Norteño-Sax genre.
+Los Rieleros del Norte ("The Railers of the North") are a Mexican three-time Grammy-nominated regional Mexican band from Ojinaga, Chihuahua, Mexico.
+They are based in El Paso, Texas, United States, and specialize in the norteño-sax genre.

 History

-They formed the band in Ojinaga, Chihuahua in 1980 and later moved to Texas, and remain one of the oldest norteño bands still active today (Along with Conjunto Primavera, Los Tigres del Norte, Los Huracanes del Norte, and Conjunto Rio Grande).
+They formed the band in Ojinaga, Chihuahua, in 1980 and later moved to Texas.
 The band's name, "Los Rieleros", is based on work that some members did on the railroads of Pecos, Texas.
-Unlike many other norteño bands, the Rieleros del Norte use both saxophone and accordion in their music, creating a dual-instrument hybrid.
-All original members of the band are natives of Ojinaga, Chihuahua, a town from which many other Norteño-Sax bands originated.
+All original members of the band are natives of Ojinaga, Chihuahua, a town from which several other norteño-sax bands originated.